MySQL for PCF

-MySQL is a powerful open-source relational database used by applications since the mid-90s.
+MySQL is a powerful open-source relational database used by apps since the mid-90s.
 Developers have relied on MySQL as a first step to storing, processing and sharing data.
 As its user community has grown, MySQL has become a robust system capable of handling a wide variety of use cases and very significant workloads.
-Unlike other traditional databases which centralize and consolidate data, MySQL lends itself to dedicated deployment supporting the “shared nothing” context of building applications in the cloud.
+Unlike other traditional databases which centralize and consolidate data, MySQL lends itself to dedicated deployment supporting the “shared nothing” context of building apps in the cloud.

 The MySQL for PCF product delivers a fully managed, “Database as a Service” to Cloud Foundry users.
-The tile deploys and maintains a MySQL server running a recent release of MariaDB and Galera; a SQL proxy, Switchboard; and a service broker.
+The tile deploys and maintains a MySQL server running a recent release of MariaDB and Galera; an SQL proxy, Switchboard; and a service broker.
 The tile configures sane defaults for a general-use relational database service.

 cf create-service and